Bayesian distances for quantifying tensions in cosmological inference and the surprise statistic: Application to the cosmological tension between supernova and CMB data

 \subsection{Distances}

 The previous Sect.~\ref{sec:translation} showed how we can compare data from two different data spaces.
-Now, we can compare SNIa and CMB data in the two possible spaces, where we expect differences in compatibility.
-The measure of compatibility is the distance between the two datasets, calculated with Eq.~(\ref{eq:KL_fisher_approx}), i.e. $s(\mu^\text{SN},\mu^\text{CMB})$ and $s(c^\text{SN},c^\text{CMB})$, where the previously used $y$ is now $\mu$ or $c$.
-For the rest of this work, $y \in \{\mu,c\}$.
+Now, we can compare SNIa and CMB data in the two possible spaces.
+The measure of compatibility is the distance between the two datasets, calculated with Eq.~(\ref{eq:KL_fisher_approx}), i.e. $s(m^\text{SN},m^\text{CMB})$ and $s(c^\text{SN},c^\text{CMB})$, where the previously used $y$ is now $m$ or $c$.
+For the rest of this work, $y \in \{m,c\}$.

 Intrinsically, $s_y$ does not have an error, however, the data does.
 We expect the data to be on the best-fit cosmology line, yet data is distributed according to a Gaussian distribution.
 Therefore, it is sensible to resample the hypothetical data from this distribution and recalculate $s_y$ to estimate the uncertainty.
 We observe, that the the Fisher metric is not influenced by the resampling.
 This is to be expected because the posterior is unaffected and $F$ only depends on its shape.
 The effect of the resampling is solely in $\Delta y = y^\text{SN} - y^\text{CMB}$.